jdrtommey/rustycoils/README.md

 ```
 where 1e-10 is the tolerance to stop including additional terms in the power expansion.

-##### TO-DO
+# TO-DO

+Things I plan on implementing soon

+- Tests of Annular and Coil primitives
-- Arbitrary symmetry direction axes
+- Arbitrary orientation of symmetry axes
-- Parallel the computation within AxialObjects and on collections of them.
+- Parallelise the field computation using Rayon